Duane Chapman: Capture of Andrew Luster

-On June 18, 2003, Chapman made international news by capturing Max Factor cosmetics heir, Andrew Luster, who had fled the United States in the middle of his trial on charges of drugging and raping a number of women.
+On June 18, 2003, Chapman made international news by capturing Max Factor cosmetics heir Andrew Luster, who had fled the United States in the middle of his trial on charges of drugging and raping a number of women.
 Luster had been convicted in absentia on 86 counts, including multiple rape charges connected to assaults in 1996, 1997, and 2000.
-Chapman was assisted by his hunt team, which consisted of his son, Leland, and an associate, Tim Chapman (the latter having no relation).
+Chapman was assisted by his hunt team, which consisted of his son, Leland, and an associate, Tim Chapman (no relation).
 The three bounty hunters captured Luster in Puerto Vallarta, Mexico, where they had been living under assumed names.
 On their way to bring Luster to the San Diego jail, they were pulled over by Mexican police, and all four of them were jailed.
 Dog and Leland were arrested under suspicion of drug use.
 Once the authorities confirmed Luster's identity, he was sent to California to face his 125-year sentence.

 Chapman and his team, still in the Mexican jail, were initially denied bail, but after his wife Beth alerted the media and aroused public opinion in the United States, they were granted bail.
 Once out of jail on bail, they followed their attorney's advice and fled the jurisdiction, thereby becoming international bail-jumpers.
 On September 14, 2006, days before the expiration of the statute of limitations, Chapman, along with his son Leland Chapman and associate Tim Chapman, were arrested by United States Marshals, and jailed in Honolulu on behalf of the Mexican government.
 Mexican authorities had charged all three with "deprivation of liberty," involving the 2003 arrest of Andrew Luster, because bounty hunting is illegal in Mexico.
-Since they did not obtain permission to leave the country while out on bail in 2003, the Mexican Government declared the three Chapmans fugitives from justice and tried to get them extradited to Mexico for sentencing.
+Since they did not obtain permission to leave the country while out on bail in 2003, the Mexican Government declared the three of them fugitives from justice and tried to get them extradited to Mexico for sentencing.
 After spending one night in the federal detention center in Honolulu, Chapman told reporters "The federal marshals treated us with great respect.
 But let me tell you, you never want to go to a federal prison, because it's terrible."